Arabesque SICAV – Global ESG Equity Fund

 Environmental, social and governance issues are part of this fund’s reporting of their ‘value’ to clients.
 AoV reporting is a statutory requirement.
 Including ESG factors in its calculation is not.
 Asset Size

-Invests in small, mid and large cap companies / assets
+Invests in small, mid & large cap companies / assets

-Find a fund that invests in a combination of small, medium and larger (potentially multinational)companies.
-How The Fund Works
+Invests in a combination of small, medium and larger (potentially multinational) companies / assets.
+How The Fund/Portfolio Works

 Negative selection bias

-Find funds where their main 'ethical approach' is to avoid companies by using negative screening criteria.
-Read fund literature for further information.
+Has principle 'ethical approach' to avoid companies by using negative screening criteria.
+Strategies vary.

-Strictly screened ethical fund
+Strictly screened ethical investment

-Find funds where their main approach is to apply positive or negative ethical, social and / or environmental screens.
-Strictly screened funds are likely to exclude more companies than other related fund options.
-See fund literature for further information.
+Has principle approach to apply positive or negative ethical, social and / or environmental screens.
+Strictly screened investments are likely to exclude more companies than other related options.
+Strategies vary.

 Data led strategy

-Find funds that make stock selection (and ongoing fund management) decisions based on ESG data or company ratings (normally supplied by third parties) rather than focusing on what individual companies do, how they operate or their plans for the future
+Makes stock selection (and ongoing management) decisions based on ESG data or company ratings (normally supplied by third parties) rather than focusing on what individual companies do, how they operate or their plans for the future

 Combines norms based exclusions with other SRI criteria

-Find funds that make significant use of internationally agreed 'norms' (e.g. United Nations Global Compact - UNGC - or the UN Sustainable Development Goals - SDGs) as part of their investment selection process alongside additional SRI criteria such as positive or negative stock selection policies and/or stewardship strategies.
+Investment selection process uses internationally agreed 'norms' (e.g. United Nations Global Compact - UNGC - or the UN Sustainable Development Goals - SDGs) alongside additional SRI criteria such as positive or negative stock selection policies and/or stewardship strategies.

 Combines ESG strategy with other SRI criteria

-Find funds that have an ESG strategy (which is typically focused on avoiding companies that pose environmental, social or governance related risks) with additional criteria such as positive and/or negative screens, themes and stewardship strategies.
+Invests in assets which have an ESG strategy (which is typically focused on avoiding companies that pose environmental, social or governance related risks) together with additional criteria such as positive and/or negative screens, themes and stewardship strategies.

 Balances company 'pros and cons' / best in sector

-Find funds that consider both the 'positive' and 'negative' aspects of company behaviour and make balanced, considered decisions as part of their investment approach.
+Considers both the 'positive' and 'negative' aspects of company behaviour and makes balanced, considered decisions as part of their investment approach.
 May apply to a range of different issues and policy areas.

 Norms focus

-Find funds that use internationally agreed standards, conventions and 'norms' to help direct where the fund can and cannot invest (e.g. the UN Global Compact, UN Sustainable Development Goals).
-Read fund literature for further information.
+Uses internationally agreed standards, conventions and 'norms' to help direct investment decisions (e.g. the UN Global Compact, UN Sustainable Development Goals).

-Focus on ESG risk mitigation
+ESG risk mitigation focus

-A major focus of these funds is the careful management of environmental, social and governance (ESG) related risks - typically by avoiding or being underweight in companies seen as posing major risks in these areas (i.e. not necessarily by using themes, exclusions etc).
+Focuses on the careful management of environmental, social and governance (ESG) related risks - typically by avoiding or being underweight in companies seen as posing major risks in these areas (i.e. not necessarily by using themes, exclusions etc).

 SRI / ESG / Ethical policies explained on website

-Find funds that have published explanations of their ethical, social and/or environmental policies online (i.e. fund decision making strategies/ buy/sell &/or asset management strategies).
+Publish explanations of their ethical, social and/or environmental policies online (i.e. investment decision making strategies/ buy/sell &/or asset management strategies).

 Do not use stock / securities lending

-This fund does not use stock lending for performance or risk purposes.
+Does not use stock lending for performance or risk purposes.
 Unscreened Assets & Cash

 All assets (except cash) meet published sustainability criteria

-All assets held in the fund - except cash - meet the sustainability criteria published in fund documentation.
+All assets - except cash - meet the sustainability criteria published in strategy documentation.
 Intended Clients & Product Options

-Intended for investors interested in sustainability
+Intended for clients interested in sustainability

-Finds funds designed to meet the needs of individual investors with an interest in sustainability issues.
+Designed to meet the needs of individual investors with an interest in sustainability issues.

 Intended for clients interested in ethical issues

-Find funds designed for clients who care about ethical and values-based issues, often alongside sustainability issues also.
+Designed for clients who care about ethical and values-based issues, often alongside sustainability issues also.
 Labels & Accreditations

 SFDR Article 8 fund / product (EU)

-Finds funds classified under Article 8 of the EU’s SFDR (Sustainable Finance Disclosure Requirements).
-Article 8 of the SFDR is a set of requirements that apply to financial products that 'promote' environmental or social characteristics with high governance also.
-These rules do not currently apply to UK funds so many managers may leave this field blank.
+Find options classified under Article 8 of the EU’s SFDR (Sustainable Finance Disclosure Requirements).
+Article 8 of the SFDR is a set of requirements that apply to financial products that 'promote' environmental or social characteristics together with high governance.
+These rules do not currently apply to UK products so many managers may leave this field blank.
 Fund Management Company InformationAbout The Business

-ESG / SRI engagement (AFM company wide)
+ESG / SRI engagement (AFM companywide)

-Find fund management companies that actively encourage higher 'environmental, social and governance' and/or 'sustainable and responsible investment' practices across investee companies - typically where the aim is to encourage positive change that is aligned with the best interests of investors.
+Find fund / asset management companies that actively encourage higher 'environmental, social and governance' and / or 'sustainable and responsible investment' practices across investee companies - typically where the aim is to encourage positive change that is aligned with the best interests of investors.
 Strategies vary.
 See additional information and options.

-Integrates ESG factors into all / most (AFM) fund research
+Integrates ESG factors into all / most research (AFM companywide)

-Find fund management companies that consider environmental, social and governance (ESG) issues when deciding whether or not to invest in a company for all / almost all of their funds and other assets.
+Find fund / asset management companies that consider environmental, social and governance (ESG) issues when deciding whether or not to invest in a company for all / almost all of their funds and other assets.
 This is increasingly seen as part of sound risk management.
 Collaborations & Affiliations

 PRI signatory

-Find fund management companies that have signed up to the UN backed 'Principles of Responsible Investment'.
+Find fund / asset management companies that have signed up to the UN backed 'Principles of Responsible Investment'.
 Resources

 Use specialist ESG / SRI / sustainability research companies

-Controversial weapons avoidance policy (AFM company wide)
+Controversial weapons avoidance policy (AFM companywide)

-Find fund management companies (not funds) that avoid investment in 'controversial weapons' across all of their funds and other investment vehicles.
+Find fund / asset management companies (not funds) that avoid investment in 'controversial weapons' across all of their funds and other investment vehicles.

-Tobacco avoidance policy (AFM company wide)
+Tobacco avoidance policy (AFM companywide)

-Find fund management companies that avoid investment in tobacco (manufacturing) companies across all their assets.
+Find fund / asset management companies that avoid investment in tobacco (manufacturing) companies across all their assets.

-Fossil fuel exclusion policy (AFM company wide)
+Fossil fuel exclusion policy (AFM companywide)

-Find fund management companies that avoid investment in fossil fuel companies (e.g. coal, oil and gas) across all of their funds. (and/ or other assets.)
+Find fund / asset management companies that avoid investment in fossil fuel companies (e.g. coal, oil and gas) across all of their funds. (and/ or other assets.)

 Coal exclusion policy (group wide coal mining exclusion policy)

-Full SRI / responsible ownership policy information on company website
+Full stewardship / responsible ownership policy information on company website

-Find companies that publish information about their sustainable and responsible investment strategies on their company website.
+Find fund / asset management companies that publish information about their sustainable and responsible investment strategies on their company website.

 Dialshifter statement

-Find fund management companies that have supplied Dialshifter information.
+Find fund / asset management companies that have supplied Dialshifter information.
 See Dialshifter tab within record for more information.
 Sustainable, Responsible &/or ESG Policy:The Fund Manager aims to promote a range of environmental and social characteristics or a combination thereof that the underlying investments of the fund may be exposed to.
 More specifically, the Fund Manager considers:

 In particular the following exclusions are enforced: